averagechris/dotfiles/README.md

   - `all-the-icons-install-fonts` to install the fonts used for icons
   - `emojify-download-emoji` to be able to display emoji characters
+  - on macos: optionally allow emacs to "control your computer" in **Settings > Accessibility** to allow `emacs-everywhere` to work.

 ### Things to remember